10 Tips For Selecting the Best Property Manager

 Stick with Local Expertise

-- Applicable Laws and Licensing Requirements – Each jurisdiction may have specific laws that govern rental properties.
-That said, these may include rental licensing, inspections, or lead certification.
+- Applicable Laws and Licensing Requirements – In every jurisdiction, there are specific laws that oversee rental properties.
+These might cover things like rental licensing, inspections, or lead certification, among other requirements.

 Prioritize Organization and Technology